-6.3 Subroutine build
+6.3 Method hierarchy\build

-This routine builds the one-level preconditioner p according to the requirements made by the user through the routines init and set (see Sections 6.4 and 6.5 for multi-level preconditioners).
+This method builds the hierarchy of matrices and restriction/prolongation operators for the multilevel preconditioner p, according to the requirements made by the user through the methods init and set.

-a type(psb_xspmat_type), intent(in).
+a type(psb\xspmat\type), intent(in).